schottsfired/cjp-demo-environment/README.md

 In CJOC, click "Credentials" and add your SSH private key

-In docker-compose.yml add your public key to the 'command:' and restart the container:
+In `` docker-compose.yml `` add your public key to the 'command:' and restart the container:

     docker-compose restart shared-agent-ssh

-Create a new shared agent in CJOC with your new credentials, host 'shared-agent-ssh', and a Remote FS root of /home/jenkins
+Create a Shared SSH Agent in CJOC with your new credentials, host: `` shared-agent-ssh ``, and a Remote FS root of `` /home/jenkins ``

 ## TODO

+use new Docker preferences pane item to move away from cjp.local

 bootstrap a seed job that loads "golden" jobs from any GH repo